ShootProof/recruiting-qa/README.md

 a developer would have implemented the contact edit page to meet its requirements.

-As a member of our QA team, you would be responsible to confirming that this particular view meets its requirements and functions in a manner free of defects.
+As a member of our QA team, you would be responsible for confirming that this particular view meets its requirements and functions in a manner free of defects.